jpreecedev/basket-graphql-scratch/README.md

-# Webpack 4, React, Jest, Babel 7 starter project with decorators
+# GraphQL with .NET back end PoC

-A pre-configured starter project with the following features (all accurate at time of writing, very likely subject to change!);
+A test project for understanding how to use GraphQL with a .NET back end

-* Webpack 4
+- Webpack 4
-* Babel 7
+- Babel 7
-* Jest
+- Jest
-* Enzyme
+- Enzyme
-* ESLint & Prettier
+- ESLint & Prettier
-* Generator/decorator polyfills
+- Generator polyfills
-* Example usage of a decorator and its associated unit test
+- GraphQL with Apollo

 ## Main commands